 However, an open space in the South-East corner is where most exhibitions take place.
 It is not uncommon to find exhibitions for the most part of the year (barring the COVID pandemic period).
 One can discover outstanding products at affordable prices, especially for gifting.

 Jaipur Shopping For Wedding

 Jaipur is one of the excellent places for wedding shopping in India.
 It is uncommon to hear about Indians residing abroad visiting Jaipur for complete wedding shopping.
-One can find everything needed for a wedding like jewelry, wedding gifts, items needed for wedding ceremonies, wedding dresses like Lehanga, Sherwani, etc. Jaipur is also one of the top wedding destinations in India.
+One can find everything needed for a wedding like jewelry, wedding gifts, items needed for wedding ceremonies, and wedding dresses like Lehanga, Sherwani, etc. Jaipur is also one of the top wedding destinations in India.

 Here are the best places to explore & visit for wedding shopping in Jaipur:

 Wedding jewelry– Rambhajo Jewelers, Birdhichand Ghanshyamdas Jewellers, Rajmal Bhuramal Surana.
 For designer jewelry, Sunita Shekhawat and Jewel Saga by Sonal Sawansukha are worth a visit.

 Wedding Costumes– Rana’s, Zari, Rana’s Legacy, Rohit Kamra, Swati Oberoi.
 There are many outlets in the walled city area as well offering outfits across all price ranges.
 Johari Bazaar and Lal Ji Sand Ka Rasta in Chaura Rasta are where you will find these.